quintbro/Climbing_and_Climate/_sources/demo.md.txt

 ```

 ## Analysis
-Here we use scikit-learn to perform a weighted linear regression and analyze the data.
+Here we use scikit-learn to create a random forest model and predict the Rating_num.

 ```python